Executive Committee Bios

 SALLY LAJOIE (Chair-Elect)

 Sally LaJoie is a mediator and arbitrator in private practice.
 She is a graduate of Willamette University College of Law and has spent over two decades working in labor and employment law in Oregon.
+She is a special education mediator and facilitator for the Oregon Department of Education and small claims court mediator.
 She also provides preventative services, including training, facilitation, workplace investigations and communication skill building.

 Sally began her private mediation practice after serving as a mediator for the Oregon Employment Relations Board.
 As one of three mediators for the board, she assisted public employers and employee organizations throughout Oregon to resolve disputes and mediated over 100 cases.
 Those mediations included resolving collective bargaining disputes, grievances under collective bargaining agreements, unfair labor practice cases and civil service appeals.
 She also conducted joint trainings and facilitation services for labor and management representatives for improved negotiations.